top of page

 Artist Statement

-My work explores topics related to human behavior, mental health, and social influences.
-It also offers an ironic discourse on issues such as self-objectification and existential matters such as the fragility of life and illness.
+My work explores topics related to human behavior and social influences.
+It also offers an ironic discourse on contradictory topics like self-objectification and existential matters like the fragility of life.
 I paint small worlds that articulate these themes by emphasizing aesthetics and using symbols to construct a narrative with multiple meanings.

-My work is continuously inspired by people I have met, had conversations with, and who have shaped my personal experiences.
-I also work towards understanding the social and emotional impact of human thoughts and behaviors.
-I am fascinated by the ephemeral nature of the mind and the vulnerability that comes with our fragility.
-With influences ranging from Rembrandt to Matisse to Balthus, I synthesize new variations from both explicit and implicit discourse.
+My inspiration comes from people I have met, had conversations with, and who have shaped my personal experiences.
+I also try to comprehend the social and emotional impact of human thoughts and behaviors.
+I am fascinated by the ephemeral nature of the mind and the vulnerability that comes with being fragile.
+With influences from Rembrandt to Matisse to Balthus, I synthesize new variations from both explicit and implicit discourse.

 I try to leave the viewer orphaned with a mix of conflicting feelings and thoughts to start conversations about the stories that I am portraying.